DiegoFCJ/portfolio/README.md

 This repository contains a portfolio application built with **Angular 18**.
 It uses **Express** to provide server-side rendering (SSR) and supports both English and Italian content.
 Each page section (hero, about me, projects, skills, education, experiences, statistics and contact form) is implemented as a standalone component.

 ### Project Structure
+> The following structure is shared across all language sections.

 ```
 .
 ├── server.ts                 # Express server for SSR